The Cabell Standard

 The Cabell Standard was an independent, weekly newspaper covering Cabell County, West Virginia.
-The paper was first printed in 1898 in Milton, West Virginia by James R. Dudley.
+The paper was first printed in 1898 in Milton, West Virginia, by James R. Dudley.
 Until 2006, the paper was published as "The Cabell Record."

-The paper published its last issue on April 2, 2015 after going out of business.
-Before that, the paper was every Thursday by Stadelman Publishing, which purchased the paper in 2013.
+The paper published its last issue on April 2, 2015, after going out of business.
+Before that, the paper was published every Thursday by Stadelman Publishing, which purchased the paper in 2013.